VSED FAQs

 What are the risks of VSED?

 The main risk associated with VSED is the potential for discomfort or suffering, especially in cases where symptoms such as thirst and hunger are not effectively managed.
+These ricks are avoidable.
 Patients undergoing VSED should be monitored closely by healthcare providers to ensure that they remain comfortable and free from unnecessary suffering.